-The experienced Phoenix Social Security Disability attorneys at Phillips Disability can explore your legal options during a free case review.
+The experienced Phoenix Social Security Disability attorneys at Dayes Law Firm PC can explore your legal options during a free case review.
 We can help you apply for benefits as well as navigate the appeal process if your claim is denied.

 Social Security Listing for Myasthenia Gravis

 The first way that you can try to qualify for disability benefits is to show that your symptoms meet the criteria in the Social Security Administration's (SSA) blue book listing for myasthenia gravis.
 According to the listing, you must be able to show that you have met one of the following criteria even though you have followed treatment recommendations for three months or more:

 - Disorganization of motor function in two arms, two legs or one leg and one arm that results in serious limitation in the ability to stand up after being seated, maintain balance while standing and walking or using your arms to initiate, sustain and complete work-related activities

 - Bulbar and neuromuscular dysfunction that results in at least one myasthenic crisis that requires mechanical ventilation or the requirement for supplemental nutrition through gastrostomy or a catheter

 - Marked limitation in physical functioning and in understanding, remembering or applying information, socializing appropriately with others, concentrating or maintaining focus on a task, or adapting or managing himself or herself

 Proving Your Condition Meets SSA Requirements

 To prove that your myasthenia gravis meets the criteria in the SSA’s blue book listing, you will need to provide the following information: